jalogut/magento2-deploy-zero-downtime/PITCHME.md

 <br>

-- Start easy, you can accomplish 0 downtime even w/o a build system (very convenient for small project w/o autatic tests) |
+- Start small, Zero downtime possible w/o build system |
-- Build pipeline if a step forward for better deployment strategies |
+- Build pipeline allows new deployment strategies |
-- App:config commands are not mature yet. |
 - Pipeline issues, create a PR and be patient (Magento is not perfect) |
-- Automate your deployments using a tool.
-Bash scripts were only for the demo |

 –––
 @title[Resources]